What to see in Lake Balaton

 Lake Balaton Attractions

-Lake Balaton is one of the most popular holiday destinations in Hungary and the largest freshwater lake in Europe.
+Lake Balaton is one of the most popular holiday destinations in Hungary and the largest freshwater lake in Central Europe.
 The south banks are full of modern beach resorts for those who desire nothing more than fun in the sun and a rollicking nightlife.
-The northern banks still boast some picturesque old villages and historical sites as well as some great local wines; although the lake is less sandy in the north the scenery is arguably more beautiful.
-Attractions on Lake Balaton are therefore plentiful and various and the area caters for all kinds of tourists.
+The northern banks still boast some picturesque old villages and historical sites as well as some great wineries; although the lake is less sandy and not as good for swimming in the north, the scenery is arguably more beautiful.

-The oldest and most popular spa resort on the scenic northern banks is Balantonfüred, which has an easygoing sophistication and relaxed atmosphere.
+The oldest and most popular spa resort on the scenic northern banks is Balantonfüred, which has an easy-going sophistication and relaxed atmosphere.
 Jutting out into the lake and almost joining the northern and southern shores is the Tihany Peninsula, which has an old Benedictine Abbey in the quaint town and is surrounded by a nature reserve, which many consider to be the most beautiful place on the lake.
-To the west and marking the end of the northern shore is the interesting town of Keszthely with its Baroque Festetics Palace which was built in 1745 on the foundations of a ruined castle.
+To the west and marking the end of the northern shore is the interesting town of Keszthely with its Baroque Festetics Palace.
 Close to Keszthely, just removed from the banks of Lake Balaton, is Europe's largest thermal lake, Heviz, which is also a very popular attraction in the area and offers spa treatments as well as swimming in the steam-shrouded lake.

 With over 120 miles (200km) of cycle tracks around the villages and shores of Lake Balaton, cycling is a popular way to get around.
 Visitors to Balaton between May and September can make use of the Balaton ferry to cross between the lake's southern and northern shores (Tihany and Szántód), while excursion boats cruise between a number of ports along the shores of the lake.
 Local buses are also available and it is possible to drive between different towns surrounding the lake.